Bura Nogueira

-Jorge Braíma Candé Nogueira (born 22 December 1995), known as Burá, is a Bissau-Guinean footballer who plays for American USL Championship club San Antonio FC as a defensive midfielder.
+Jorge Braíma Candé Nogueira (born 22 December 1995), known as Burá, is a Bissau-Guinean footballer who plays for Portuguese Liga 3 club Lusitano de Évora as a defensive midfielder.

 Football career

 On 28 July 2018, Bura made his professional debut with Aves in a 2018–19 Taça da Liga match against Santa Clara.

 On 13 July 2019, he signed a two-year contract with Farense, with the club holding an additional one-year extension option.